|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Does Financial Aid go with me on UCEAP?
 How do I apply for it?

-Once you decide on a program, print out the budget and meet with a financial aid officer at UC Davis Study Abroad or the Financial Aid office.
+Once you decide on a program, print out the budget (file pathway described in the question above) and meet with a financial aid officer at UC Davis Study Abroad or the Financial Aid office.
 There is no additional application you need to fill out for Financial Aid; UC Davis Study Abroad will be in touch with the financial aid office about participating students and their programs, and you will be packaged accordingly.
-Visit Financial Aid for more information.
+Visit Financial Aid for more information, and use "contact an expert" if you would like to contact an adviser directly.

 - Are there scholarships available?

 - Yes.
 Check the Scholarships tab on the UCEAP website and the Scholarships & Awards Tab on the UC Davis Study Abroad website.
-Make sure you also check with your academic department, and watch the “Financing your UC Davis Study Abroad Experience” Prezi online.
+Make sure you also check with your academic department, as some departments offer scholarships for their students.
 Be aware, most scholarship deadlines are early!

 - Are there any fees and payments that I should know about?